PoopyButtHole47/.m3u8/README.md

 | 24/7 Simpsons            | 02-11-17      | https://waw01-1gbe.fscdn.fun/thesimpsons/tracks-v1a1/mono.m3u8      | https://waw01-1gbe.fscdn.fun/thesimpsons/tracks-v1a1/mono.ts.m3u8|
 | 24/7 South Park          | 08-11-17      | https://waw01-1gbe.fscdn.fun/southpark/tracks-v1a1/mono.m3u8	    | https://waw01-1gbe.fscdn.fun/southpark/tracks-v1a1/mono.ts.m3u8|
 | North Korean News        | 14-11-17      | https://waw01-1gbe.fscdn.fun/nknews/tracks-v1a1/mono.m3u8	    | https://waw01-1gbe.fscdn.fun/nknews/tracks-v1a1/mono.ts.m3u8|

+# notes

+TNT 403's due to FlowStreams (and then ppv.wtf as it's basically the succesor to flowstreams) using Flussonic Media Server, which allows you to require Authorization for files.

+EVERYTHING in the "tnt" folder requires authentication, and other channels may have this protection.